-One of SAON’s guiding principles is to promote ethically free and open access (18) to ethically-collected data.
-The approximately sixty international participants at the 2016 Polar Connections Interoperability Workshop and Assessment Process (14) agreed that the key current challenges impeding the development of a globally connected, interoperable system are social and organizational rather than technical: supporting human networks, promoting standards, and aligning policy with implementation.

-A review of relevant Arctic data management efforts and results have guided the SAON vision for an open, interconnected, international system for sharing data across disciplines, domains, and cultures.
-Requirements and characteristics of such a system include but are not limited to:
+A review of relevant Arctic data management efforts and results has guided the SAON vision for an open, interconnected, international system for sharing data across disciplines, domains, and cultures.

-A distributed design that connects different data repositories and other resources.
-This implies and requires interoperability that supports sharing data among various information systems in a useful and meaningful manner;

-Many linked catalogues fostering ‘single window’ search;

-High quality, ethically open data sustainably preserved over time;

-Data as a responsive, “live” service rather than simple download approach;

-Inclusive of Indigenous and local perspectives and information;

-Access to “big data” and powerful analytical tools (e.g. cloud platforms); and

-Cost effective, maximizing the investments made to develop and maintain the system.

 In recognizing the elements of the envisioned system and the key challenges identified by the community, SAON focuses on improving connections, and cooperation between actors.

-This is achieved by working with the global Arctic data community, including data providers, data scientists, funders, users and beneficiaries within society.
-This effort will provide the necessary collaborative foundation needed to achieve the desired system.
+The SAON Polar Connections Interoperability Workshop and Assessment Process (16) agreed that the key current challenges impeding the development of a globally connected, interoperable system are social and organizational rather than technical: supporting human networks, promoting standards, and aligning policy with implementation.

+The recent Polar Data Planning Summit and the Polar Data and Systems Architecture Workshop (14) developed a common understanding of how to develop interoperability between a number of existing Arctic data systems.
+The plan is to apply this understanding to the food security case study in the Pacific Arctic sector described above; this will address the European Commission call objective II) above.

+The technical solutions developed within ArcticGEOSS may well be of relevance to global needs.
+The Arctic council Member countries are global technological leaders in many domains and their solutions are often adopted worldwide.

 5. Relationship to GEO Engagement Priorities and to other Work Programme Activities

 GEO’s mission is to connect the demand for environmental information with the supply of data and information about the Earth.
 It is also to advocate for broad, open data policies that helps ensure that the data collected through national, regional and global observing systems is both made available and applied to decision-making for global priorities.

-The GEO coordinates international efforts to build a Global Earth Observation System of Systems (GEOSS), and it links existing and planned Earth observation systems and supports the development of new ones in cases of perceived gaps in the supply of environment-related information.
+GEO coordinates international efforts to build a Global Earth Observation System of Systems (GEOSS), and it links existing and planned Earth observation systems and supports the development of new ones in cases of perceived gaps in the supply of environment-related information.
 It aims to construct a global public infrastructure for Earth observations consisting in a flexible and distributed network of systems and content providers.

 SAON through its Mission, Vision and Goals is in agreement with this.
-The IDA Science and Technology Policy Institute (STPI) and SAON have published the International Arctic Observations Assessment Framework (6).
-The Framework defines 12 Social Benefit Areas (SBAs) that rely on Arctic observations.
+The International Arctic Observations Assessment Framework (7) defines 12 Social Benefit Areas (SBAs) that rely on Arctic observations.
 In the report, the Arctic SBAs are mapped to the GEO SBAs.

-SAON is a Participating Organisation to GEO.
+SAON is a Participating Organisation to GEO and reaches into three GEO regional structures: Americas, Europe and Asia.
+An ArcticGEOSS would establish a stronger tie between many national meteorological and environmental institutes and GEO.

-Relationship to SDG Targets and Indicators Relevant to Earth Observations
+5.1 Relationship to SDG Targets and Indicators Relevant to Earth Observations

-SAON addresses these SDG Targets: 12.8, 13.2, 14.1, 14.3, 14.4, 15.1 and 15.2.
+ArcticGEOSS addresses these SDG Targets:

+13.3 (Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning): ArcticGEOSS services are planned to contribute to climate change related early warning

+14.3 (Minimize and address the impacts of ocean acidification, including through enhanced scientific cooperation at all levels): Arctic marine areas are susceptible to ocean acidification: ArcticGEOSS services could enhance the understanding of the impact of ocean acidification in Arctic marine areas.

+14.4 (By 2020, effectively regulate harvesting and end overfishing, illegal, unreported and unregulated fishing and destructive fishing practices and implement science-based management plans (…)): ArcticGEOSS services could contribute to science-based management plans for fisheries in the Arctic.

-Relationship to Five Pillars of Earth Observations Support to the Paris Agreement
+5.2 Relationship to Five Pillars of Earth Observations Support to the Paris Agreement

-SAON addresses Adaptation and Mitigation.
+ArcticGEOSS addresses Adaptation and Mitigation.

-Relationship to GEO Cold Region Initiative (GEOCRI)
+5.3 Relationship to GEO Cold Region Initiative (GEOCRI)

-Some of the activities under GEOCRI are SAON contributions to GEOCRI.
-These GEOCRI Work Plan activities make reference to SAON (10):
+These GEOCRI Work Plan 2017-2019 activities make reference to SAON and the organisation’s contributions (22):